 You should see a list of devices registered to your account, and location discovery will begin.
 Click on the device once it’s been located correctly.

-You should now see it on a map, but clicking on the device, then the small blue “i” will open up the menu of actions you can take.
+You should now see it on a map, along with a list of actions you can take.
 There are 3 choices:

-- Remote Wipe: This is final and more drastic option – it will initiate a low level format of all your data, leaving it like a fresh iPhone straight from the factory.
+- Erase iPhone.
+This is final and more drastic option.
+It will initiate a low level format of all your data, leaving it like a fresh iPhone straight from the factory.
 Be very careful when using this, as you will no longer be able to track, lock, or message this device if you use this option.
+However, it cannot be re-activated without your iCloud login, so the criminals that stole it will not be able to use your device either.

-Your first move should be to lock the device and prevent any calls from being made.
-This isn’t going to stop anyone from reformatting the phone, but it will stop most thieves from getting at your data for now or making random expensive calls.
+Your first move should be to activate Lost Mode and prevent any calls from being made.
+This will stop most thieves from getting at your data, or making premium calls.

 At this point, you’re going to have to gamble.
-If it was indeed stolen, and the thief knows what they’re doing then your personal data is definitely at risk.
+If it was indeed stolen, and the thief is happy to try every one of the 100000 combinations in a 6-digit lock code, your data may be at risk.
 Use remote wipe as a last option only if you’re confident you won’t get the device back.

 A Solution for Android Users

-I do recommend you enable some kind of service now as a precaution as you’ll never be able to do it when you’ll really need it.
-Find My iPhone is free, and if it saves you the $400 on a new phone, it’s more than worth it.
+Has Find My iPhone helped you?
 Do you have any experience using Find My iPhone to get your phone back, or even a computer?
 Let us know in the comments, I’d love to hear how it worked out for you.